kam3k/blog/_drafts/gentle-introduction-kf-robot-localization.md

 $$

 ## Assumptions
-Before we continue, I should note that the following Kalman filter makes a couple (reasonable) assumptions.
+Before we continue, I should note that the following Kalman filter makes a couple of (reasonable) assumptions.

 1. All measurements are *independent*.
 In other words, previous measurements have no effect whatsoever on future measurements.
 For example, if your sensor measures $$z=8.45$$ m, this does not influence the next value of $$z$$.

 2. Gaussian distributions are a good representation of $$x$$, $$u$$, and $$z$$.
 For example, if our robot was standing still and our sensor took thousands of measurements, we'd expect those measurements to be normally distributed.
 This is usually a fair assumption because the [central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem).

 ## Our strategy for estimating $$x$$
-Before getting into the mathematical details, I'm going to discuss the general strategy of how we are going to proceed.
+Before getting into the details, I'm going to discuss the general strategy of how we are going to proceed.
 First, we're going to say our initial estimate of $$x$$ is the location at which (we think) the robot starts.
 Let's say there is a "starting line" drawn on the ground at $$x=0$$ where we place our robot.
 So at this point we have (for example)

 $$
 \mu_{x,0} = 0 \text{ m}, \quad \sigma_{x,0}^2 = 0.05^2 \text{ m}^2.